NHS continuing healthcare

 - The CCG letter explaining the decision should tell you how to appeal.

-- If you're not happy with the decision after the checklist you can ask the CCG to reconsider your case.
+- If you're not happy with a Checklist decision you can ask the CCG to reconsider your case.
 If you are still dissatisfied, you can use the NHS complaints system to pursue your case.

 - If you’re not happy after a full assessment, you can ask the CCG to reconsider its decision.
-If you are still dissatisfied, you can ask for an independent review of your case.
+If still dissatisfied, you can ask for an independent review of your case.

 Ask for referral to the local authority

 - If you decide not to appeal or the decision isn't overturned, you can ask to be referred to your local authority.
-They will look at whether you’re eligible for care and support and apply a means test to see how much you should contribute to your care.
+They will look at whether you’re eligible for care and support and if you are, apply a means test to see how much you should contribute to your care.

 Check if you're eligible for NHS-funded nursing care

-- You may be eligible if you don’t qualify for NHS continuing healthcare, but have been assessed as needing to live in a nursing home, requiring help from a registered nurse.
+- If you don’t qualify for NHS continuing healthcare, but have been assessed as needing to live in a nursing home, requiring help from a registered nurse, the NHS pays a flat rate contribution to the home – known as NHS-funded nursing care.
+This payment is to support provision of nursing care by nurses employed by the home.

-- You usually won’t need a separate assessment for NHS-funded nursing care if you had the assessment for NHS continuing healthcare.
+- You won’t usually need a separate assessment for NHS-funded nursing care if you had the full assessment for NHS continuing healthcare.

-- If you’re eligible for NHS-funded nursing care, payment is paid directly to your nursing home.
-Your needs will be reviewed no more than 3 months after the initial decision, and then at least once every year.
+- Your nursing needs should be reviewed no more than 3 months after the initial decision, and then at least once every year.

 What should I do next?